Premium Bonds when someone dies: check for £123m in unclaimed prizes first

-Last updated 25 March 2026
+Last updated 14 July 2026

 The short answer

 When a Premium Bonds holder dies, their bonds remain eligible for the monthly prize draw for up to 12 months from the date of death.
-After that window closes — or when the estate is settled, if earlier — the bonds must be cashed in and the proceeds paid to the estate at face value.
+After that window closes – or when the estate is settled, if earlier – the bonds are cashed in and the proceeds paid to the estate at face value.
 Premium Bonds cannot be transferred to another person; they must be repaid.

 The 12-month prize window